 4. Get Lost in Stuttgart City Library

 Book lovers should head to Stuttgart City Library.
-It offers a minimalist modern design in a 9-story cube-shaped building, completely unique for a library.
-Exploring the library is free where visitors can relax and read literary pieces from all over the world.
+It offers a minimalist modern design in a 9-story cube-shaped building, utterly unique for a library.
+Exploring the library is free, where visitors can relax and read literary pieces from all over the world.

-The library also boasts to have basement lockers for visitors, a rooftop terrace, and a cafe.
+The library also boasts having basement lockers for visitors, a rooftop terrace, and a cafe.

 5. Shop Local and International Delicacies at Markthalle